x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 | heap_indexing  | Max Java heap memory size for creating indexes and constraints in neo4j | accept default                                                                                                                                                                                         |

 # Execute workflow
+## The need for multiple Terminal sessions
+The workflow will require the use of two Terminal sessions, with switching between sessions.
+This is a consequence of the complex interaction between the **build_container.sh** script, the Dockerfile, and the **start.sh** script.
+The execution of a step involving **build_container.sh** must remain active until the Docker container has completely started, evidence of which is something of a mystery.

 ## 1. Build Docker container hosting neo4j with internal primer database.

 1. Open a Terminal window.